MSc Chiropractic Graduate-Entry Clinical Preparatory Short Course

 As a leader in Chiropractic training and education, and with our expertise, facilities and depth of offer at AECC University College, we want to be leading the way in providing different routes to the Chiropractic profession.

-This short preparatory bridging course aims to provide support and education to MSc Chiropractic (Graduate Entry) applicants prior to entry on the 2-year intensive MSc Chiropractic (Graduate Entry) course.
+This preparatory course aims to provide support and education to MSc Chiropractic (Graduate Entry) applicants prior to entry on the 2-year intensive MSc Chiropractic (Graduate Entry) course.
 The preparatory course may be a requirement for some applicants, all other applicants are advised to attend so as to orientate themselves to the teaching methods and expectations of the degree and to help create personal development plans for the start of their training.

 The practice of chiropractic involves a package of care employing a range of manual treatment methods combined with an in-depth understanding of neuromuscular structure and function.
 Furthermore, practitioners are required to apply this knowledge together with well-established clinical reasoning skills.